technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 03/Use Case 3.md

 1. You can review the **deployment history** to see the last time content was deployed to each stage.
-To examine the differences between the two pipelines before you deploy, see and compare content in different deployment stages.
+To examine the differences between the two pipelines before you deploy, see and compare the content in different deployment stages.
     ![](./media/image46.png)